FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure.md

 # Maximum size

-We recommend building your suporting infrastructure as large as possible to get the most value out of your FarmBot.
+We recommend building your supporting infrastructure as large as possible to get the most value out of your FarmBot.
 See the [economies of scale](intro/high-level-overview.md#economies-of-scale) section for more information on maximizing FarmBot value.

-If you are going to modify on of our reference designs, or build supporting infrastrucutre of your own design, use the dimension guidelines below to ensure compatibility with your FarmBot.
+If you are going to modify on of our reference designs, or build supporting infrastructure of your own design, use the dimension guidelines below to ensure compatibility with your FarmBot.

 |FarmBot      |Outer Infrastructure Width|Outer Infrastructure Length|
 |-------------|--------------------------|---------------------------|